 Starting a trucking company is important but keeping it profitable is more important.

-Without constant monthly profits, many trucking businesses don't last longer than 1 to 3 years of operation.
+Without constant monthly profits, many trucking businesses don't last longer than 1 to 3 years.

-Find below a list of things you need to take keep an eye on to ensure that your financial planning helps you overcome any obstacle of operating the business.
+Find below a list of things to keep an eye on to ensure that your financial planning helps you overcome any obstacle of operating the business.

 How Much Do Trucking Companies Make?

 According to trucking company Cargo Transport Alliance, the average gross per truck is between $4,000 and $10,000 per week.

 That means $16,000 to $40,000 per month or $192,000 to $480,000 per year per truck.
 Imagine you own a fleet of 100 trucks.